ptrckqn/shadibeshai-website/src/pages/index.md

   data:
     - title: General
-      body: Dr. Shadi Beshai is an Associate Professor of Psychology at the University of Regina, the Director of the Depression Cognition and CultureLab, and a registered Doctoral Clinical Psychologist (in Saskatchewan).
+      body: Dr. Shadi Beshai is an Associate Professor of Psychology at the University of Regina, the Director of the Depression Cognition and Culture Lab, and a registered Doctoral Clinical Psychologist (in Saskatchewan).
 Dr.
         Beshai’s research is focused on improving access to and promotion of evidence-based psychological treatments for adult depression and